section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 - It allows you to utilize the events, methods, and properties.
 Additionally, it allows reusability of code.
 - It also has a data binding feature in browsers.
 - Users can simply build dynamic fonts for their websites or web pages using DHTML.
-- Since DHTML uses a low-bandwidth impact, then the internet's performance is improved.
+- Since DHTML uses a low-bandwidth impact, the internet's performance is improved.

 ### Distinction between HTML and DHTML
-HTML and DHTML have some of their differences which are as follows:
+HTML and DHTML have some differences, which are as follows:
 1. DHTML language is a collection of different technologies, unlike HTML which is a markup language.
 2. DHTML language needs database connectivity while in HTML it does not need connectivity.
 3. We use DHTML to create dynamic web pages but HTML is employed to construct web pages that are not changing or static.